Unknnownnn/Vyaapar.AI/README.md

 - *For Investors*: Browse available startups, leverage AI insights, invest using tokens, and monitor investments through the dashboard.
 - *Token Transfer: Easily transfer tokens between users through **Khatta*, your integrated web3 wallet.

 ---

-## *API Documentation*

-Detailed API documentation for interacting with the platform’s AI model, blockchain components, and investment tracking can be found [here](https://api-docs.vyapaar-ai.com).

----